steven3092/fraud_detection_frontend/README.md

 You take a mesure, each monitors take mesures in a different way and their payload is different as well.

+When you click on 'Send data' the app call an api and POST the data to the backend, and the backend checks the value and return if it's a fraud or not.

+I display the respense from the backend through a toast.

 I built the backend with python Django available [here](https://github.com/steven3092/fraud_detection_backend)

 Enjoy !